‘Help, I am in a stall!’

 Just remember this: the majority of people reaches ketosis by staying between 20 – 30 gr net carbs, so as a keto coach I always advise 25 gr.
-And while that carb macro is a limit, you do need to eat as much of those 25 gr net carbs as possible through healthy keto vegetables.
-You need those for fiber, micronutrients and the necessary variety for your meals.
-Eating at a very low level of healthy carbs consistently will lead to deficiencies in the long run.
+And while that carb macro is a limit, I do generally advise to eat those 25 gr net carbs through keto vegetables if you are not eating nose-to-tail animal protein: it will provide you with some minerals, micronutrients and a nice variety for your meals.

 This must also be a top 10 question: ‘My ketosticks suddenly show trace instead of high…what am I doing wrong?’.

 Let me start by saying there is absolutely no reason why you should be measuring your ketone levels in the first place: you can be certain you are in ketosis if you stay between 20 – 30 gr net carbs consistently and if you eat moderate protein.

 Plenty of energy, good sleep, lifting of mind fog, no cravings: all signs of ketosis.
 So unless you have very specific reasons to test ketones (medical reasons or due to high performance sports for example) there really is no need to test at all.

 A lot of my coachees tell me they do like to test using the well-known strips for urine testing.
 I need to point out here they are rather unreliable and may even cause confusion: they do not work the same for everyone, only show ketones you waste, not used ones, they show fluctuating levels during the course of a day and they stop working for most people once keto adapted.